By Language 45 min read

 Type Constant Notes

-SOCKS5 + DNS on proxy CURLPROXY_SOCKS5_HOSTNAME domain resolution happens on the proxy side
+SOCKS5 + remote DNS CURLPROXY_SOCKS5_HOSTNAME resolution happens at the proxy; use this for Tor

 php